 Customer service training improves the experience your customers have in their interactions with your organisation.
-This includes all interactions in person, on line, by telephone as well as by sales, customer service, or accounts people.
+This includes all interactions in person, on line, by telephone as well as by sales, customer service, accounts people, or any others.

-Customer service training aims to help people deliver improved service by understanding what makes better service and what customers expect.
+Customer service training aims to help people deliver improved service by helping them understand what makes better service and what customers expect.

 ITD approach to Customer Service Training

 Customer service training designed and delivered by ITD covers the key processes and interpersonal skills.
-We get to understand the service your organisation delivers, to ensure our training is delivered in the context of your market and your business.
+We get to understand the service your organisation gives, to ensure our training is delivered in the context of your market and your organisation.

 Our style of training is a blend of training and coaching to help participants make the behavioural changes they feel necessary.

 We also use the Live! approach.
-This means that you are working on your challenges whilst learning about models, frameworks, tips and ideas.
+This means that you are working on your actual work situations and challenges whilst learning about models, frameworks, tips and ideas.

 Our approach means you will gain ideas which you can use in your work place straight away.

-That it is always possible to improve your customer service.
+Our belief is that it is always possible to improve your customer service.
 Just look at how the internet has changed our expectations of service.
 We expect to search and find pretty much anything we want within minutes.
 We expect to buy that thing within minutes.
 We expect to get that thing delivered within days, but hopefully tomorrow.
 Some are promising delivery today.
 We expect fast responsiveness.
 A reply now!

 "The internet is driving customer expectations ever higher; customer service training helps you keep up."